madoreiraluizrv/stack-overflow-data---trends/README.md

 5. Results

 Results are the findings from the wrangling and modeling.
 They are the answers I found to each of the questions.
-And for each of the answers, some kind of visualization (graphs) of the results was built.
+And for each of the answers, some kind of visualization (graphs and/or tables) of the results was built.

 6. Deploy